rpcpool/yellowstone-grpc/README.md

-# Yellowstone gRPC - a Geyser based gRPC interface for Solana
+# Yellowstone Dragon's Mouth - a Geyser based gRPC interface for Solana

 This repo contains a fully functional gRPC interface for Solana.
 It is built around Solana's Geyser interface.
 In this repo we have the plugin as well as sample clients for multiple languages.